MP Estate Planning UK

 How to report and pay tax when income is mandated to the beneficiary

-If a payer sends receipts directly to the entitled person, the recipient will normally carry the reporting and any resulting liability.
+If a payer sends receipts directly to the entitled person under a valid mandate, the recipient carries the reporting obligation and any resulting liability.

 What to include on Self Assessment

 The beneficiary should enter the gross amount received for each source.
-Use the section for trust-related receipts and match descriptions to bank and platform statements.
+Use the SA107 (Trusts etc.) supplementary pages for trust-related receipts and match descriptions to bank and platform statements.
+Where income is received directly from a payer (e.g. bank interest credited to the beneficiary’s account, or dividends paid directly), it may instead go on the relevant standard Self Assessment pages for savings or dividend income.

-Include: gross sums, the date you receive them, and any tax already deducted so you can claim the credit.
+Include: gross sums, the date you received them, and any tax already deducted so you can claim the credit.

 How outcomes differ by taxpayer type

-Higher-rate taxpayers often face more to pay because the additional sums push them into a higher band.
+Higher-rate taxpayers often face more to pay because the additional sums push them further into the 40% band.

 Non-taxpayers should still report.
-If no tax is due they may reclaim any tax deducted.
+If their total income falls within the personal allowance (currently £12,570), they may reclaim any tax deducted.

 Practical records to keep